Cyclone Phailin

-Extremely Severe Cyclonic Storm Phailin (/ˈpaɪlɪn/; ไพลิน) was one of the most intense tropical cyclones to make landfall in India since the 1999 Odisha cyclone.
-The system was first noted as a tropical depression on October 4, 2013, within the Gulf of Thailand, to the west of Phnom Penh in Cambodia.
-Over the next few days, it moved westwards within an area of low to moderate vertical wind shear, before as it passed over the Malay Peninsula, it moved out of the Western Pacific Basin on October 6.
-It emerged into the Andaman Sea during the next day and moved west-northwest into an improving environment for further development before the system was named Phailin on October 9, after it had developed into a cyclonic storm and passed over the Andaman and Nicobar Islands into the Bay of Bengal.
+Extremely Severe Cyclonic Storm Phailin (Note: The name Phailin (Thai: ไพลิน, [pʰaj˧ lin˧]) was contributed by Thailand and means "sapphire" in Thai.) was one of the most intense tropical cyclones to make landfall in India since the 1999 Odisha cyclone.
+The system was first noted as a tropical depression on 4 October 2013, within the Gulf of Thailand, to the west of Phnom Penh in Cambodia.
+Over the next few days, it moved westwards within an area of low to moderate vertical wind shear, before as it passed over the Malay Peninsula, it moved out of the Western Pacific Basin on 6 October.
+It emerged into the Andaman Sea during the next day and moved west-northwest into an improving environment for further development before the system was named Phailin on 9 October, after it had developed into a cyclonic storm and passed over the Andaman and Nicobar Islands into the Bay of Bengal.

-During the next day, Phailin intensified rapidly and became a very severe cyclonic storm on October 10, equivalent to a Category 1 hurricane on the Saffir–Simpson hurricane wind scale (SSHWS).
-On October 11, the system became equivalent to a Category 5 hurricane on the SSHWS, before it started to weaken during the next day, as it approached the Indian state of Odisha.
-It made landfall later that day, near Gopalpur in Odisha coast, at around 22:30 IST (17:00 UTC) on October 12.
-Phailin subsequently weakened over land (becoming a Category 1 tropical cyclone) as a result of frictional forces, before it was last noted on October 14, as it degenerated into a well-marked area of low pressure.
+During the next day, Phailin intensified rapidly and became a very severe cyclonic storm on 10 October, equivalent to a Category 1 hurricane on the Saffir–Simpson hurricane wind scale (SSHWS).
+On 11 October, the system became equivalent to a Category 5 hurricane on the SSHWS, before it started to weaken during the next day, as it approached the Indian state of Odisha.
+It made landfall later that day, near Gopalpur in Odisha coast, at around 22:30 IST (17:00 UTC) on 12 October.
+Phailin subsequently weakened over land (becoming a Category 1 tropical cyclone) as a result of frictional forces, before it was last noted on 14 October, as it degenerated into a well-marked area of low pressure.

 Officials from Odisha's state government said that around 12 million people may be affected.
 The cyclone prompted India's biggest evacuation in 23 years with more than 550,000 people moved up from the coastline in Odisha and Andhra Pradesh to safer places.
 Total losses were estimated at ₹260 billion (US$4.26 billion) from the storm.